-Socketed goals are normally used on sports fields where the goal is intended to be erected for a long period of time (often the full season) or where trained ground staff with suitable equipment are responsible for the erection, dismantling and movement of the goal, meaning the risk of injury from moving it is low.
+Socketed goals are recommended for the 11v11 full size pitch or where trained ground staff with suitable equipment are responsible for the erection, dismantling and movement of the goal, meaning the risk of injury from moving it is low.

 Portable goals are designed to allow frequent movement.
 They are often used on synthetic turf pitches and natural grass training pitches and in indoor sports halls.
 As the goals are not socketed, they require some other form of restraining mechanism to prevent them from tipping.
 It is essential that portable goals are always anchored in accordance with the manufacturer's instructions.
 Traditionally, larger goals have been designed to be robust constructions that can withstand the tupes of misuse that might occur on unsupervised sites (such as people swinging on the crossbar, etc.).
 To withstand such misuse the goals are normally quite heavy (a fullsized football goal typically weighs over 70 kg).